-This is the one we all-around recommend, but we’ve included a great budget version and an upgrade version in the table above!
+This is the one we all-around recommend, but we’ve also included a great budget version above!

 While I personally love this camera and can attest to its ability to take amazing pictures with minimal user input, you can see a more professional review here.